zby/ML_Adventures/_posts/2021-09-01-debugging_ml.md

 but I was not satisfied.
 So I looked into the code and voila - width and height are mismatched in one place.
 As long as the pictures are squares they are equal and the mismatch does not matter.

+That showed a big improvement - the training on the new data works and the accuracy is better but it is still far from good, and I still don't know how much training data I need to reach reasonable accuracy.